SOBotics/Botpy/docs/overview.rst

 Overview
 ========

-This section will provide a small introduction to headstart you understanding Botpy.
-At the end, we will construct a simple chatbot.
+This section covers the paramters of the Bot object, and constructs a simple chatbot at the end.

 The Bot Object
 --------------